wesbos/es6-articles/06 - Arrow Functions Introduction.md

 ### Arrow Functions are Always Anonymous Functions

-Another thing we need to know about arrow functions, at least right now, they may change this in future versions of JavaScript, is that arrow functions are always anonymous functions.
+Another thing we need to know about arrow functions, at least right now, is that arrow functions are always anonymous functions.

 What is an anonymous function?
 Actually what's a named function?